Helmut Schmidt: Return to federal politics

 In 1965, he was re-elected to the Bundestag.
 In 1967, after the formation of the Grand Coalition between the SPD and the Christian Democratic Union (CDU), he became chairman of the Social Democratic parliamentary party, a post he held until the elections of 1969.
 In 1968, he was elected deputy party chairman, a post that he held until 1983.
 Unlike Willy Brandt and Gerhard Schröder, he never became chairman of the party.

 In October 1969, he entered the government of Willy Brandt as defense minister.
 During his term in office, the military conscription time was reduced from 18 to 15 months, while at the same time increasing the number of young men being conscripted.
 Additionally, Schmidt decided to introduce the Bundeswehr universities in Hamburg and Munich to broaden the academic education of the German officer corps, and the situation of non-commissioned officers was improved.
 In July 1972, he succeeded Karl Schiller as Minister for Economics and Finance, but in November 1972, he relinquished the Economics department, which was again made a separate ministry.
 Schmidt remained Minister of Finance and faced the prospect of rising inflation.
-Shortly before the Oil Shock of 1973, which rattled Britain and United States, Schmidt agreed that European currencies should be floated against the US Dollar.
+Shortly before the Oil Shock of 1973, which rattled Britain and the United States, Schmidt agreed that European currencies should be floated against the US dollar.
 He remained in charge of finance until May 1974.